 Staying healthy means staying active, and sometimes I need an extra oomph to get up and move.
 I can’t tell you how often I look down at my fitness tracker and realize I’m nowhere close to hitting my activity goal.
 It inspires me to stand up and get moving — and I always feel better afterwards.

 Admittedly, cooking appliances aren’t technically considered “health gadgets” — but the ones that help us eat healthier probably should be.
-Here are a few kitchen gadgets that I think have helped me to stay on track when it comes to eating healthy.

 Whether cooking veggies or protein, an air fryer accomplishes the best parts of frying — crispy outside with a tender and moist inside — without having to submerge your food in oil.
 In fact, I never need more than a tablespoon of oil while using my air fryer.

-I use my air fryer to make dishes like panko-crusted chicken tenders and steak fries, but it's also excellent for just simply roasting vegetables, like broccoli, Brussels sprouts, cauliflower, carrots and zucchini.
+I use my air fryer to make dishes like panko-crusted chicken tenders and fresh-cut steak fries, but it's also excellent for just simply roasting vegetables, like broccoli, Brussels sprouts, cauliflower, carrots and zucchini.

-Hydration-tracking water bottles
+5. Hydration-tracking water bottle

 I was a horrible water drinker growing up.
 Some days I probably only drank a glass or two.
 (Coincidentally, I got headaches — a lot.)